Skip to content

 Every cloud protocol's section in the Site Form has an info icon next to its title.
 Click it for a full step-by-step setup walkthrough specific to that provider, with a "Copy to clipboard" button so you can keep the steps next to your dev console while filling out the form.
 The notes below summarize what each form needs.

-Local sync mode — the easiest path (Dropbox / OneDrive / Google Drive)
+Local sync mode — the easiest path (Dropbox / OneDrive / Google Drive / Box)

 Switching to OAuth mode: if the desktop client doesn't have what you need (selective sync excludes a folder, you want files-on-demand without local cache, you need team-shared spaces) — the Site Form's mode toggle has a second radio "Connect via API (OAuth)" that uses the provider's REST API with an OAuth refresh-token flow.